-The geostrophic current is deduced from the in situ density field by thermal wind theory (Fig. 5), where the velocity is integrated downward from the surface geostrophic current (Lagerloef et al., 1999).
-The velocity field is relatively strong in the upper 10 ocean, where the current field is dominated by meso-scale eddies.
-The cross-track current in the equatorial band is induced by CCE2.
+The geostrophic current is deduced from the in situ density field by thermal wind theory (Fig. 4), where the velocity is integrated downward from the surface geostrophic current (Lagerloef et al., 1999).
+The velocity field is remarkable in the upper ocean, where the current field is dominated by meso-scale eddies.
+The cross-track current in the tropical band is induced by CCE2.
 The structure of CCE2 is asymmetric, and the positive cross-track flow is stronger than the negative counterpart.
-In contrast, the northwest side of CR is identified as the south part of CCE1 (northeastward flow).
-At 6°N latitude, the vertical structure of WPD is well rebuilt in Fig. 5a.
+In contrast, the subtropical band is identified as the margin of a warm-core eddy, which is located northwest of the CR.
+At 6°N latitude, the vertical structure of WPD is well rebuilt in Fig. 4a.
 WPD seems to extend vertically to a depth of 200 m, and the horizontal extent is near 200 km for the current greater than 0.02 m/s.
-Meanwhile, the maximum cross-track current of the disturbance is 0.12 15
+Meanwhile, the maximum cross-track current of the disturbance is 0.12 m/s.
+Furthermore, Fig. 5 is the Hovmöller plot of the surface zonal current at 6°N latitude (surface geostrophic current from SSH).
+The WPD are observed to start at 69°E on day 102, propagate westward with a phase speed of 0.2 m s-1 and arrive at 60°E on day 155.
+The current field also captures the northeast current (less than 0.075 m/s) in the intermediate depth (-200 $\leq y \leq$ -20 km, and $150 \leq y \leq$ 350 km), which is due to the corresponding isothermal tilting (Fig. 3).

-- m/s.
-Furthermore, we investigated the surface zonal current at 6°N latitude (surface geostrophic current from SSH), the WPD are observed to start at $69^{\circ}$ E on day 102, propagate westward with a phase speed of 0.2 m s-1 and arrive at $60^{\circ}$ E on day 155 (results are not shown here).
-The current field also captures the northeastward current (less than 0.075 m/s) in the intermediate depth (-200 $\leq y \leq$ -20 km, and 150 $\leq y \leq$ 350 km), which is due to the corresponding isothermal tilting (Fig. 4). - For the reanalysis data, as shown in Fig. 5, although the surface currents are similar due to the assimilation of SSH in the 20 reanalysis process, the cross-track current from reanalysis is quite different from the observation-based absolute geostrophic current.
+For the reanalysis data, as shown in Fig. 4, although the surface currents are similar due to the assimilation of SSH in the reanalysis process, the cross-track current from reanalysis is quite different from the observation-based absolute geostrophic current.
 The differences are observed in three aspects.
 First, the meso-scale eddy CCE2 is not well represented for the vertical structure, as SODA and HYCOM limit the southern part of CCE2 to the upper 200 m, when the current speed is faster than 0.05 m/s.
-Meanwhile, in SODA and HYCOM, the northern part of the meso-scale eddy (CCE2) has much latitude expansion, - and merges the disturbance (WPD).
-Second, the undercurrent in the southern portion of the observations differs from those in 25 SODA and HYCOM.
+Meanwhile, in SODA and HYCOM, the northern part of the meso-scale eddy (CCE2) has much latitude expansion, and merges the disturbance (WPD).
+Second, the undercurrent in the southern portion of the observations differs from those in SODA and HYCOM.
 The undercurrent in SODA is relatively weak, while HYCOM shows a northward shift of the current core.
-Finally, for the northern portion, SODA gives a relatively shallow depth for the surface northeastward current, and the corresponding horizontal extent exceeds that of the observations.
-The locations of surface zero current in SODA and observation are y=170 and 240 km, respectively. - 30 Part of the difference between observation-based absolute geostrophic current and reanalysis current is due to the nearsurface Ekman current.
-The climatological monthly mean mixed-layer depth in May is roughly 20 m at station 9.5°N and 59.5°E (on CR; Liu et al., 2018).
-Besides, the mean surface Ekman speed, which is approximately the difference between surface geostrophic current and in-situ surface current (from surface drifter), is within 0.1 m/s in northern IO (Saj, 2017).
+Finally, for the northern portion, SODA gives a relatively shallow depth for the surface northeast current, and the corresponding horizontal extent exceeds that of the observations.
+The locations of surface zero current in SODA and observation are y=170 and 240 km, respectively.